 Although this plaintiff’s Notice of Intent to Terminate was pulled back by Delta, the case continues, he was still fired because of his service obligations.

-Another plaintiff—a Lieutenant Commander in the United States Navy until his retirement on January 31, 2017—experienced similar hardship at the hands of the airline.
+Another plaintiff—a Lieutenant Commander in the United States Navy until his retirement on January 31, 2017— claims he experienced similar hardship at the hands of the airline.
 The complaint says that Delta “refused to accept” documentation provided by the plaintiff evidencing his military leave periods and placed the man on involuntary unpaid leave “pending an investigation” into his service time.

-The United States Air Force plaintiff, however, may have seen the worst of Delta’s attitude toward military leave.
-After a meeting regarding—surprise—a Notice of Intent to Terminate once he returned from duty, the plaintiff claims Delta left him a voice mail saying he had 24 hours to resign his employment and that, if he did resign, the company would not contact his military unit.
+The United States Air Force plaintiff, however, may have seen the worst of Delta’s attitude toward military leave, according to the complaint.
+After a meeting regarding—surprise—a Notice of Intent to Terminate once he returned from duty, the plaintiff claims Delta left him a voicemail saying he had 24 hours to resign his employment and that, if he did resign, the company would not contact his military unit.
 One can easily surmise where the conversation went from there:

 “In this same voice mail, [Delta] management threatened that if [the plaintiff] did not voluntarily resign, then ‘all bets are off, including contact with the military.’
 Such inappropriate contact would directly jeopardize [the plaintiff’s] security clearances and thus his military employment, along with his ability to be hire at other commercial air carriers,” the lawsuit says.

-The proposed class covered by the lawsuit includes all pilots who are or were employed by Delta Air Lines and were or are members of the U.S. Armed Services or National Guard who took military leave from April 16, 1998 to the present.
+The proposed class includes all pilots who are or were employed by Delta Air Lines and were or are members of the U.S. Armed Services or National Guard who took military leave from April 16, 1998 to the present.